Taniwt/doe-nqa1-procurement-qa-assessment/evidence/EV-005_Receiving_Inspection_Report.md

 ## 6. Acceptance Decision

-Based on the receiving inspection and documentation available at the time of receipt, the shipment was accepted.
+Based on the receiving inspection:

-**Receiving Status:** Accepted

-The four valves were released from receiving inspection for controlled storage pending project use.
+- **Three valves were accepted** and released from receiving inspection for controlled storage pending project use.
+- **One valve was placed on hold** because the material traceability documentation could not initially be clearly matched to the affected component.

+The held valve was identified and controlled pending evaluation and resolution under NCR-2026-001.

+**Receiving Status:** Partial Acceptance — 3 Accepted / 1 On Hold

+The affected valve was not released for use until the documentation discrepancy was resolved.

 ---